jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 As you read this, a penguin is diving for fish, an ant colony is raiding its neighbor, a polar bear is stalking a seal, and trillions more lifeforms are battling for survival.

 Living in the wild is tough, but many creatures struggle extra hard today.
 The environment is changing fast.
 Among other things, forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as polar bears have increasingly unhelpful adaptations.
-They still have Life's burning desire to survive and procreate, but their form of white coat and colossal bulk is losing its once mighty advantage to kill seals in the Artic.
+They still have Life's burning desire to survive and procreate, but their form of white coat and colossal bulk is losing its once mighty advantage to kill seals in the Arctic.

 What would you tell a polar bear if you could communicate with her?

 Wouldn't it be nice to explain that since the environment constantly changes, Life must continually evolve lifeforms with new traits.
 Traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a constant race.
-The organisms that harvest calories the fastest while suffering the least pain pass on their genes more often.
+The organisms that harvest calories the fastest while enduring the least pains of hunger, disease, and thirst pass on their genes more often.
 Over time, this turnover of genes innovates the new lifeforms needed to keep Life's evolution going.

 If we could educate the polar bear about evolution, she would know her endangered place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

-Whatever new traits polar bears will eventually find, if they knew about evolution, they could roll their own dice until they find the adaptations needed to regain prosperity.
+Whatever new traits polar bears will eventually have, if they knew about evolution, they could roll their own dice until they find the adaptations needed to regain prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles today, struggling to find seals in a changed environment.

 We know the future of polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
-This extensive knowledge lets scientists inform humanity about the history, status, and future of many creatures.
+This extensive knowledge lets scientists inform humanity about many creatures' history, status, and future.

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
 The environment is constantly changing, thus Life needs updated adaptations.
-We also must harvest enough resources to keep Life procreating and therefore evolving, or Life finds someone else.
+We either harvest enough resources to keep Life procreating and, therefore, evolving, or Life finds someone else.

-We think we understand Life's requirement to evolve.
-Almost every leader, company, ideology, and philosophy says they want to give its people the resources they need for a happy Life.
+Humans think we understand Life's requirement to evolve.
+Almost every leader, company, ideology, and philosophy says they want to give their people the resources they need for a happy Life.
 But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society today show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
-Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then trying to justify why "the other" should bear the burden of their shared refusal to stop being polar bears and start anew.
+Indeed, most of today's Conservative vs. Progressive politics is about resisting evolution to keep old products alive and then trying to justify why "the other" should bear the burden of society's refusal to stop being polar bears and start anew.

-Techvolution will teach you how to move on from the past and roll your own dice to adopt the technological innovation that'll put the power of wealth generating modern technology into yours, and everyone elses, hands.
+Techvolution will teach you how to move on from the past.
+You'll control your own dice and adopt the technological innovation that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
-We can change our fate by updating our characteristics with modern technology.
-But before we can do that, we need to learn how to use politics to harness evolution and upgrade Life on Earth.
+We can (and already are) change our fate by updating our characteristics with modern technology.
+Before we join those seeding the future, we must upgrade our politics with evolution.
+The recipe is simple.
+All we need to do is mix Left and Right up.

 ## Mixed-Ideological Politics